 It’s been six months now and I miss him.
 It’s not that I think of him every day, but his two photos have a prominent place in my house, next to a little wooden box with his ashes: a shrine; it helps me to remember.

-I‘ve hated him, I have loved him, but the last years of his life I grew to like him as well.
+I‘ve hated him, I have loved him, but in the last years of his life, I grew to like him as well.
 He was my dad, and there is no other.

 Word count: 426